openEOPlatform/documentation/usecases/gfm/index.md

 ## Statistical analysis

 In the example given above, we picked the `sum` in `gfm_sum = gfm_data.reduce_dimension(dimension="time", reducer=sum)`. openEO provides a range of reducers to choose from.
+E.g.:

 - Compute the flood frequency: set the reducer to `mean`
-- Generate a mask of flooded pixels: set the reducer to `any`
+- Generate the mask of flooded pixels: set the reducer to `any`

 <CodeSwitcher>
 <template v-slot:py>